St. Paul, Minnesota - 1926

 “Sure, Char.”
 He couldn’t hide his disappointment as he gently let go of my waist.
 “Whatever you say.”

-Before I had a chance to walk away, someone suddenly grabbed my hand and spun me around.
+Suddenly, someone grabbed my hand and spun me around.
 “Well, well, look who we have here…”

 “My turn to dance with the little lady,” Leonard said with an air of authority, dismissing Benny.